Plan your trip

 In and around Eynsford you'll find the Norman remains of Eynsford Castle, Lullingstone Roman Villa (the largest excavated Roman villa in England) and Lullingstone Country Park.
-There's also Lullingstone Castle and The World Garden, only a short walk from the station.
+There's also Lullingstone Castle and The World Garden, around a 25 minute walk from the station.

 Around 1.5 miles from Eynsford Station (and the same distance from Shoreham Station) you'll find Castle Farm.
 Here you can explore the picturesque Lavender Fields and make sure you visit the The Hop Shop before you leave.